content-left-bg.png

 You may notice that the home education provisions in the EGPA refer to the 'chief executive'.
 The chief executive of the Department of Education is the Director-General.

-Our Senior Education Officers are qualified teachers with experience in classroom education as well as comprehensive knowledge of the home education sector.
+Our Senior Education Officers have education qualifications, and knowledge and understanding of the home education sector.

-The Home Education Unit keeps meticulous records of all the documents it receives, as well as phone calls, emails and other interactions.
+The Home Education Unit keeps records of all communication with parents, including emails, letters phone calls and other interactions.

 You can read more about our processes in the Home education in Queensland procedure.